Home

 figure

-Figure N: lower envelope after adding u=3, it’s not completed yet
+Figure N: Lower envelope after adding u=3, it’s not completed yet

 paper_graph